Michael Badnarik: 2006 U.S. congressional campaign

 In August 2005, Badnarik announced that he would run for the U.S. House of Representatives in the 2006 election.
 He ran for the 10th Congressional District of Texas, which is currently represented by Republican Michael McCaul.

 He raised nearly $450,000 for his campaign and received the Libertarian Party of Texas nomination for its 10th district Congressional candidate.

 He received 7,603 votes, or four percent, in the November election, losing to Republican incumbent Michael T. McCaul, who received 55 percent of the vote, and Democrat Ted Ankrum, who got 40 percent.

-A December 2006 letter from his campaign manager, Alan Hacker, states that Badnarik has "retired from political candidacy" and is now working as an account representative for a political and novelty bumper sticker mail-order business.

 Post-campaign events

 Badnarik delivered a keynote speech at the 2007 New Hampshire Liberty Forum, where he announced his endorsement for Ron Paul, U.S. Congressman from Texas 14th district, in the 2008 presidential election.

 In April 2007, he began hosting a talk radio program, Lighting the Fires of Liberty, on the We the People radio network.
 His final program aired on October 3, 2008.

 In October 2008, he began hosting a talk radio program, by the same title, on the Genesis Communications Network.
 His final program aired on March 20, 2009.

 In November 2009, Badnarik was elected as one of three delegates from the State of Texas to attend the 2009 Continental Congress sponsored by the We The People Foundation, and subsequently elected parliamentary president of that body.

 Badnarik suffered a heart attack on the morning of December 21, 2009, while in Viroqua, Wisconsin attending a hearing regarding a raw milk case.
 After the hearing he boarded a car to go to lunch with friends, then slumped over.
 His friends attempted CPR and contacted the paramedics.
 They attempted CPR to revive him three times with no success.
 Upon the fourth attempt his heart was revived yet with erratic behavior.
 He was taken by helicopter to Gundersen Lutheran Hospital CCU in La Crosse, Wisconsin.

-Sunday afternoon, January 10, 2010, Badnarik posted a message to his friends and supporters stating that he was improving rapidly and would soon be released from the hospital.
+On January 10, 2010, Badnarik posted a message to his friends and supporters stating that he was improving rapidly and would soon be released from the hospital.